FACTBOX-UK faces winter of strikes as workers demand higher pay | Health

 EMERGENCY SERVICES More than 15,000 ambulance workers across England and Wales are voting on strike action in a dispute over pay and working conditions.

-Paramedics and ambulance workers including at the Yorkshire, North East, West and East Midlands, North West, East of England and the London Ambulance Service are voting on industrial action, the GMB union said.
+Paramedics and ambulance workers including in Yorkshire, the North East, West and East Midlands, North West, East of England and the London Ambulance Service are voting on industrial action, the GMB union said.
 The ballot closes on Nov.
 29 and the union has said any potential strike action could take place before Christmas.

 The Fire Brigades Union has also rejected a proposed 2% pay increase and said it is preparing for industrial action.
 TEACHERS